Overview of DeepIntent

 Information We Collect, Store, and/or Access

-We collect information about you to operate effectively and provide you the best experiences with our Site.
+We may collect the following categories of information about you to operate effectively and provide you the best experiences with our Site.
 The information we collect depends on the context of your interactions with us, the choices you make, including your privacy settings, and the features you use.
 The data we collect may include the following:

 - Information You Provide to Us.
 We collect and store any information you directly provide to us.
-This may include your first and last name, email address, phone number, and any other similar contact data you may provide to us when you contact us via email or the Contact Us page.
+This information may include your first and last name, email address, work phone number, and any other similar contact data you may provide to us when you contact us via email or the Site.

 - Automatically Captured Information.
 We automatically collect information from your device and/or browser when you use our Site.
 This information is gathered and/or processed solely for the core functionalities of our Site and to improve the quality and security of our Site.